-During the semester or academic year, depending on the program and the course and with the appropriate permissions, you may be able to take one course pass/fail that can be uncovered at the end of the semester, if you wish.
+During the semester or academic year, depending on the program and the course and with the appropriate permissions, you may be able to take one course pass/fail that can be uncovered at the end of the semester.

 During the summer, students are not able to take classes as pass/fail.

 If you attend a Columbia-Approved Program, you will receive general transfer credit.
 Course titles and grades for these programs do not appear on your Columbia transcript.
 Also the grades are not factored into your Columbia GPA.
 But, your work abroad is considered part of your academic record at Columbia as it will add into the points that you need to graduate as long as you meet the minimum grades as noted below.

 To receive this credit, you must obtain a transcript from the host institution or official School of Record.
 The transcript must be from a degree-granting institution and must include the notation of earned credits and grades, whether in the U.S. or foreign credit system.

 fall, spring, academic year and summer program guidelines:

 - Credit is not granted for courses in business, education, journalism, or other subjects at Columbia that professional schools teach.